 – It is clean.
 When I say clean, I mean really, really clean.
 In Curitiba, the 2.5 million capital of the state Parana, I couldn’t see even one empty bottle or plastic bag on the streets or the grass.

 – It looks safe, it feels safe.
-You can tell just by walking on the streets in Florianopolis, Curitiba, Gramado, Canela.
+You can tell just by walking on the streets in Florianopolis, Curitiba, Gramado, and Canela.
 There are no iron bars on the windows and no big heavy walls.

 – The beaches of Florianopolis are beautiful.
-There is something for every taste – huge, almost empty stretches of sand and ocean, crowded beaches with lots of restaurants and bars, beaches with big waves, quiet beaches.
+There is something for every taste – huge, almost empty stretches of sand and ocean, crowded beaches with lots of restaurants and bars, beaches with big waves, and quiet beaches.
 Just name it.
-Florianopolis is the best resort in Southern Brazil and touristy place, but is not too popular outside of the country.
+Florianopolis is the best resort in Southern Brazil and a touristy place but is not too popular outside of the country.
 The only foreigners there seemed to be from Argentina and Paraguay.

-We have been stopped regularly and asked about our Canadian car, people waved and smiled at us on the streets and on the highways.
+We have been stopped regularly and asked about our Canadian car, and people waved and smiled at us on the streets and on the highways.

 – There are no mosquitos.
-We slept for ten nights on open windows and I got only couple of mosquito bites.
+We slept for ten nights on open windows and I got only a couple of mosquito bites.
 This is not fair.
 In Toronto, when the weather is hot, I will not be able to have dinner outside without bathing in repellent.

-When I was telling the locals how much I like Brazil, most of them replied that it’s a huge country and the other parts are not so safe, not so beautiful or so rich as southern Brazil.
+When I was telling the locals how much I like Brazil, most of them replied that it’s a huge country and the other parts are not so safe, not so beautiful or as rich as southern Brazil.
 I hope I will have the chance to go and see it for myself.

-Our host in Florianopolis recommended to us the Ruta Romantica and the towns of Canela and Gramado and we decided to stop for couple of days there on our way to Uruguay.
+Our host in Florianopolis recommended to us the Ruta Romantica and the towns of Canela and Gramado and we decided to stop for a couple of days there on our way to Uruguay.

 My senses were confused.
 My eyes, looking around the Bavarian houses, Christmas markets and trees were telling me that I am somewhere in a small Austrian or German town at Christmas time, but the warm wind on my naked arms contradicted it.